 Referred to in paragraph 2(f) under the heading "Report on Other Legal andRegulatory Requirements" of our report of even date to the members of the DalmiaRefractories Limited on the Standalone financial statements for the year ended 31stMarch 2020.

 Report on the Internal Financial Controls under Clause (i) of Sub-section 3 of Section143 of the Companies Act 2013 ("the Act")

-We have audited the internal financial controls over financial reporting of DalmiaRefractories Limited ("the Company") as at 31 March 2016 in conjunction withour audit of the standalone financial statements of the Company for the year ended on thatdate.
+We have audited the internal financial controls over financial reporting of DalmiaRefractories Limited ("the Company") as of 31st March 2020 inconjunction with our audit of the Standalone financial statements of the Company for theyear ended on that date.

 Meaning of Internal Financial Controls over Financial Reporting